 The OXFORD ACCESSIBILITY PROJECT (OAP) is a young not-for-profit that maps college accessibility for wheelchair users in Oxford, United Kingdom.
 Born out of Rhodes House, our members include more than 150 students and staff from all over Oxford.

 Together, we’re mapping the accessibility of colleges to produce the first comprehensive college access guide available online to help both present and future students and visitors.
 You can find us online at https://oxfordaccessibilityproject.org

 We are a young, socially-minded start-up that sees disability as diversity.
 We’re always looking for new members, so check us out online or email email@example.com to get involved!

 Looking forward, we’re also launching a mobile app to map the accessibility of Oxford’s social venues.
 You can find out more at https://sociability.app

 Rhodes Artificial Intelligence Lab (RAIL)

-The RHODES ARTIFICIAL INTELLIGENCE LAB (RAIL) uses AI to tackle audacious social problems.
+The RHODES ARTIFICIAL INTELLIGENCE LAB (RAIL) uses AI to tackle significant real-world problems.
 We create state-of-the-art Artificial Intelligence to diagnose diseases, reduce emissions, discover new medicines, translate ancient languages, and more.
 We welcome Rhodes Scholars from all technical backgrounds.
 Teams include both engineers and strategists - from the most knowledgeable AI specialists to those who've never heard of machine learning.